 Planetary Crises: Extraction and the Costs of ‘Green Capitalism’

 The MEP’s Ecosocialist Study Group welcomes new participants as we read and discuss a range of important new works on the science and politics of the climate emergency, the nature of economic and ecological crises, the status of freedom with respect to environmental constraints, and related topics.
-We are currently discussing “Beyond Capitalism” by Aaron Benanav (New Left Review 153 and 154).
-Beginning March 4, we will take up Extraction: The Frontiers of Green Capitalism, by Thea Riofrancos; Thea is giving a book talk for the MEP on February 25.
+Beginning March 25, we will take up Extraction: The Frontiers of Green Capitalism, by Thea Riofrancos.

 Other recently published books we have read or will be reading include: